thetatoken/guardian-testnet-guide/docs/VIRTUAL_BOX.md

 ## Download and launch the Theta Guardian Node

 **Step 1**.
-Open the Chrome browser on the Ubuntu Desktop, and download the Linux Desktop version of the Guardian Node from [here](https://api.thetatoken.org/downloads/guardian-node/linux).
+Open the Firefox browser on the Ubuntu Desktop, and download the Linux Desktop version of the Guardian Node from [here](https://api.thetatoken.org/downloads/guardian-node/linux).

 **Step 2**.
 Navigate to `Files -> Downloads` and find `ThetaGN-x.x.x.Appimage` file